rom1mouret/domain_identification/README.md

 the flow of information also goes from abstract representations to sensory input processors (top down).
 - The way `Center` connects `state(t)` and to `state(t+1)` paves the way for new architectures where abstract representations would have an unambiguous causal power on the next states.

-### Domain boundaries at training

-The algorithm section assumes that domains are known at training time.
-Since it is possible to identify domains during inference, one can utilize a similar process and a distance threshold to detect unknown domains.

-The remaining unsolved problem is to detect when two unknown domains are the same.

 ### Task diversity